Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/registerItemStackModifier.md

 Creates a new item stack modifier with the given id and function.
 Depends on the input item
 ```

-- `void withInventory(ResourceLocation id, WithInventoryApplicator applicator)`
+- `void simple(ResourceLocation id, SimpleApplicator applicator)`

   Parameters:
   - id: ResourceLocation- The registry name of the modifier
-  - applicator: WithInventoryApplicator- The function that will be applied to the stack when the modifier is called
+  - applicator: SimpleApplicator- The function that will be applied to the stack when the modifier is called

 ```
-Creates a new item stack modifier with the given id and function.
-Depends on the input item.
-The inventory may be empty if the recipe type does not support it
+Creates a new item stack modifier with the given id and function
 ```

 - `Object exit(Object var0)`